The Plasma Simulation Code: A modern particle-in-cell code with load-balancing and GPU support: Parallelization and load balancing

 Every quantity is now updated only once, by a full step, with the exception of $\B^{n} \rightarrow \B^{n+1/2} \rightarrow \B^{n+1}$, which is required at the intermediate time to interpolate the Lorentz force acting on particles.

-Other than the drawback of having to handle quantities at different time levels at the initial condition and output, the scheme in its natural form actually presents a number of advantages: Less computational work is required due to combining half steps into full steps.
-The discrete version of Gauss's Law is actually required to be satisfied exactly at half-integer time levels, which can now be satisfied more easily in the initial condition.
+Other than the drawback of having to handle quantities at different time levels at the initial condition and output, the scheme in its natural form presents a number of advantages: Less computational work is required due to combining half steps into full steps.
+The discrete version of Gauss's Law is required to be satisfied exactly at half-integer time levels, which can now be achieved more easily in the initial condition.
 Particles are exchanged according to their positions at time $t^{n+1/2}$, so particles are guaranteed to actually be inside the local domain at the time that the electromagnetic fields are interpolated to the particle position.
 This is in contrast to the old scheme, where a particle already moved a half time step, and hence might have left the local domain.
 This means that fewer levels of ghost points are required.

 Most importantly, the rewritten scheme can be recast to have only a single synchronization point.
-We now do all communication after the particle push and completing the second half step to update $\B$.
+We now do all communication after the particle push and after completing the second half step to update $\B$.
 At that point, particles are ready to be exchanged as their positions have been advanced to $\x^{n+3/2}$.
 The current density $\j^{n+1}$ has been calculated and can be added up and used to fill ghost points.
-After we also fill ghost points for $\B^{n+1}$, enough information is available to perform the remaining field updates all the way to the next particle push, while still providing the necessary ghost cell data for the field interpolations in that next particle push.
+After we also fill ghost points for $\B^{n+1}$, enough information is available to perform the remaining field updates all the way to the next particle push, while still providing the necessary ghost cell data for the field interpolations in the next particle push.

-As we show in detail in \ref{app:ghost}, for second-order particle shape functions, two layers of ghost points for the fields $\j$, $\E$, and $\B$ are sufficient to perform a full time step, including field and particle updates, without any further communication.
+For second-order particle shape functions, two layers of ghost points for the fields $\j$, $\E$, and $\B$ are sufficient to perform a full time step, including field and particle updates, without any further communication.